BIATeam/BIADocs/docs/50-Migration/80-UpdateTheDependency/10-UpdateFront.md

 Migration BIADemo Angular version:
 - The reference is [Angular Update Guide](https://update.angular.io/)
-- But change the update @angular... to match with targeted version and to specify all package that requiered to be update :
+- But change the update @angular... to match with targeted version and to specify all package that required to be update :
   - check keycloak-angular and keycloak-js corresponding version : [Keycloak Angular](https://www.npmjs.com/package/keycloak-angular)
   - check the TypeScript and RxJS corresponding version : [NgRx - V16 Update Guide](https://ngrx.io/guide/migration/v16)
   - check corresponding version for ngx-translate: (ngx-translate/core)[https://github.com/ngx-translate/core]